Yosuke Saruta

-Yosuke Saruta (Saruta Yōsuke) is a Japanese mixed martial artist, currently competing in the strawweight division of ONE Championship.
-He is currently ranked #5 in the ONE Championship strawweight rankings.
+Yosuke Saruta (Saruta Yōsuke) is a Japanese mixed martial artist who last competed in the strawweight division of ONE Championship.

 A professional competitor since 2008, he is the former ONE Strawweight Champion and former Shooto World Flyweight (114lbs) Champion.

 Personal life

 Saruta was born in Kawaguchi, Saitama, Japan.
 Saruta was active in extracurricular activities in his youth, and had a focus on gymnastics.
 He wanted to become an Olympic athlete for his country.
 When he was 18, Saruta saw Norifumi Yamamoto on television and decided to begin training in mixed martial arts.